-3.2 Coordination Team
+3.2.
+Coordination Team

-The Coordination Team was composed by the GBYP Coordinator (Dr. Francisco Alemany), the Assistant Coordinator (Mrs. Stasa Tensek) and the Database specialist (Mr. Alfonso Pagá).
+In the Phase 8 the Coordination Team was composed by the GBYP Coordinator (Dr. Francisco Alemany), the Assistant Coordinator (Mrs. Stasa Tensek) and the Database specialist (Mr. Alfonso Pagá).
 It should be pointed out that the ICCAT Secretariat provided the technical and administrative support for all GBYP activities on a daily basis.

-3.3 Project management activities
+3.3.
+Project management activities

-During Phase 8, a total of 5 calls for tenders and 10 official invitations were released, which resulted in a total of 21 contracts awarded to various entities (Annex 1a).
-In Phase 9, additional 5 calls for tenders were released and a total of 19 contracts were signed (Annex 1b).

-A total of 34 reports were produced in the framework of ICCAT GBYP in Phase 8 (Annex 2a).
-A total of 39 scientific papers have been produced in Phase 8 (Annex 2b), while others will be published in the following months.
-So far, the GBYP produced in total, over the first 8 Phases, 344 activity reports and 281 scientific papers.
+During Phase 8, a total of 5 calls for tenders and 10 official invitations were released, which resulted in a total of 21 contracts awarded to various entities (Annex 2).
+A total of 33 reports were produced in the framework of ICCAT GBYP in Phase 8 (Annex 1a).
+A total of 41 scientific papers have been produced in Phase 8 (list in Annex 1b), while others will be published in the following months.
+So far, the GBYP produced in total, over the first 8 Phases, 343 activity reports and 283 scientific papers.